The Laurie Dake Challenge

 The Laurie Dake Challenge is created with the aim to promote cross-disciplinary geoscience and engineering integration within universities.
 Each participating university will have a multi-disciplinary team of full time geoscience and petroleum engineering students, with a maximum of one PhD student per team.

 The competition stars with a first round with an assignment that is prepared by each team.
-Ten teams will be selected and will be required to analyze and propose a field development plan for a discovered hydrocarbon resource.
+Ten teams will be selected and will be required to analyze and propose a field development plan for a basin where geothermal energy production is thought to be feasible.
 Each team is required to submit the field plan and development in the format requested by the judges, and based on this submission, the six finalist teams are selected.
 All teams work with the same data set, which is provided by a different company each year.

 Teams can consist of full-time students from some or all of the following disciplines: